 Helping you with your hiring needs!

 The College of Law provides support to employers seeking to engage and hire our students and alumni.
 Whether you’re looking to build a new relationship with Syracuse students, strengthen an already existing partnership, or simply fill your hiring needs, a call to our office is a step in the right direction.
-We are happy to connect you with students through participation on a panel, conducting on-campus interviews, collecting resumes, posting an internship, externship, or job opportunity, or sponsoring a career-related event.
+We are happy to connect you with students through participation on a panel, conducting on-campus & virtual interviews, collecting resumes, posting an internship, externship, or job opportunity, or sponsoring a career-related event.

 - Access to Syracuse University College of Law 2L and 3L students (1L students can participate in the Spring OCI Program)